ibm-cloud-docs/blockchain-sw-213/howto/console-upgrade-k8.md

 ## Step three: Enable new features
 {: #upgrade-k8-features}

-After you upgrade your console, you need to enable the Hardware Security Module (HSM) and the ability add or remove ordering nodes.
+After you upgrade your console, you need to enable the Hardware Security Module (HSM) and the ability to add or remove ordering nodes.

-1. Copy the `ibpconsole ConfigMap` to a file by running the following command replacing `<NAMESPACE>` with the name of you Kubernetes namespace or OpenShift Container Platform project.
+1. Copy the `ibpconsole ConfigMap` to a file by running the following command.
+Replace `<NAMESPACE>` with the name of you Kubernetes namespace or OpenShift Container Platform project.

   ```
   kubectl get cm ibpconsole-console -n <NAMESPACE> -o yaml > ibpconsole-cm.yaml